-The Convent of St Gall is an example of a great Carolingian monastery, and reflects 12 centuries of continuous activity.
+The Abbey of St Gall is an example of a great Carolingian monastery, and reflects 12 centuries of continuous activity.
 Its library is one of the richest and oldest in the world and contains precious manuscripts such as the earliest-known architectural plan drawn on parchment.

 The pyramid-shaped, wooded mountain (1,096 m above sea level), to the south of Lake Lugano in Canton Ticino is regarded as the best fossil record of marine life from the Triassic Period (245-230 million years ago).